 There are many assumptions we’ll be making in this analysis.
 Most assumptions are linked to a source for where we found the information while others are just realistic guesses.
 Guesses are marked with an asterisk.
 For your specific use case, you may want to adjust some of these assumptions and run the numbers yourself to gain a more accurate understanding of the economics of FarmBot and you.

 From our analysis of how much food FarmBot can grow, we’re going to work with a quantity of 4.5 cups of veggies per day, or 135 cups/month .
 The table below shows the monthly direct costs of producing this much food with FarmBot vs buying it at the grocery store.

 |FarmBot Grown Veggies||Store Bought Veggies|

 |TOTAL cost/month||$9.28||TOTAL cost/month||$67.50|

 |TOTAL cost/year||$111.36||TOTAL cost/year||$810.00|

-Looking at direct costs only, one might expect a return on investment period of five years
+Looking at direct costs only, one might expect a return on investment period of just over four years

 Considering Indirect Costs